If you are looking for up and coming Best German Watches and Watchmakers then check out this list of the top brands of 2023.

 But do you know that there are also German watch brands that have an avid following among watch enthusiasts?

-The Top German Watch Makers
+Top German Watch Brands

 Here’s a list of the top German watch brands to look out for.

 The brand specializes in a Bauhaus style minimalistic design unknown like no other brand currently on the market.

 Sternglas first came to fruition in 2016 using the popular startup crowdfunding platform, Kickstarter which launched the brand into the market, taking the minimalistic Bauhaus style market watches by storm and offering affordability and quality watches.